Workshop of the Master of the Very Small Hours of Anne of Brittany (French, active Paris, 1480-1510)

 The Nativity, in Coffer, c.
 1490

-Woodcut hand-colored with brush, stencil and watercolor on ivory laid paper mounted on the inside cover of a coffer, constructed of wood, iron, leather, horsehair and linen
+Woodcut in black, hand colored with brush, stencil and watercolor on ivory laid paper mounted on the inside cover of a coffer, constructed of wood, iron, leather, horsehair and linen

 231 x 164 mm (woodcut, image); 220 x 330 x 150 mm (box)